 - If you need help identifying the correct TOI (type of insurance) and sub‐TOI codes for your filings, please see the listing for “Types of Insurance" after logging into the SERFF website.

 - Search closed life and health filings using SERFF Filing Access (SFA)

 - The MCAS provides regulators with a uniform system of collecting market-related information to help the states monitor the market conduct of companies.
-Currently, MCAS is used to collect claims and underwriting data on the Private Passenger Auto, Homeowners, Life, Annuity and Long Term Care lines of business.
+Currently, MCAS is used to collect claims and underwriting data on the Private Passenger Auto, Homeowners, Life, Annuity, Long Term Care, Health, Lender-Placed Home and Auto, and Disability Income lines of business.
 This allows regulators to identify concerns regarding claims and underwriting.

 - MCAS Scorecards are produced each year to show the jurisdiction-wide ratio and the distribution of ratios for all companies filing an MCAS in a given jurisdiction.
 Individual company ratio information is available through the online MCAS application.
 A company may gain a better understanding of where they fit in the insurance marketplace and what opportunities may exist to improve their performance in a jurisdiction by comparing their jurisdiction-specific ratios to the scorecard for that jurisdiction.